CoderDojo-Content/Advanced-Unity/en/OOP.md

 3. When you create a template, you need to choose between a *Structure* (struct) or a *class*.
 The most important difference is that a *class* is a *reference type* and a *struct* is a *value type*.
 Basically, this means you can access a value in a struct, and in a *class* you can access the value and change it.

 4. You want to use a *class* because you will be changing different variables  of the players.
-To create a class, open the script "PlayerMover".
+To create a class, open the script "PlayerController".
 Underneath the `using` statements and above the `public class playerMover : MonoBehavior` you will create a class.
 This code will create a class:

     ```csharp
     public class Player